citp/privacy-policy-historical/r/re/ren/rentalhouses.com.md

-> *The following text is extracted and transformed from the rentalhouses.com privacy policy that was archived on 2010-03-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100331111156id_/http%3A//www.rentalhouses.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rentalhouses.com privacy policy that was archived on 2011-06-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110607070217id_/http%3A//www.rentalhouses.com/privacy-policy) for the most accurate reproduction.*

-# RentalHouses.com Privacy Policy
+# RentalHouses.com Houses for rent, search homes or Houses for rent.

 ### Privacy Policy